whambulance/markov-bot/README.md

 *A Discord bot designed for Repl.it.
 Generates new messages using Markov chains from user message history*

-Designed to work on Repl.it running on a Flask server.
+Designed to work on Repl.it, running with a Flask server.

 Paste the private code for your Discord bot in the .env file directly.
 It should look like this:
 ```